gingeapple182/COMP3016-CW1/README.md

   - runner → green
   - shooter → blue
 - Grid is rendered behind gameplay for spatial reference.
+- High scores are read from and written to `scores.txt`
 - Config file ends with a `-- Notes for reader --` stop marker so comments don’t break parsing.